Pratheeksha2805/wanderHome/README.md

-# 🏡 WanderHome - A Full Stack MERN Application
+# 🏡 WanderHome - A Full Stack Application

 WanderHome is a travel web application where users can browse, create, delete , edit vacation home listings.
 It includes authentication, image uploads, and review functionality.